Optimal-Learning-Lab/LKT/README.md

     ## LogLike logistic: -26574.08259445

     # have to have prior predictions in data to do the next model in and adaptive system
-    #   this needs to be added to the data as it is collected
+    #   this needs to be added to the data wth a first moodel like this
     val$pred<-modelob$prediction

 PFA random effect version too slow for seminar and mostly just to allow